-I have a Ubuntu VM where I test a lot of applications and write articles about them here in my blog.
-Yesterday, I have stumbled upon an useful system configuration application called “Ubunsys”.
+I have a Ubuntu VM which I often use it to test a lot of applications and write articles about them here in my blog.
+Yesterday, a while ago I stumbled upon an useful system configuration application called “Ubunsys”.
 While testing it on my Ubuntu virtual machine, I tried to show hidden startup items and then messed up with the .bashrc file.
-Every time I open the Terminal, It displayed an error message something like this:
+Every time I open the Terminal, It displayed an error message something like below:

 -bash: /home/sk/.bashrc: line 68: syntax error near unexpected token `)' -bash: /home/sk/.bashrc: line 68: `xterm*|rxvt*)'

-It’s just a testing VM, so I could easily delete it and create a new one in couple minutes.
+The VM was actually for testing purposes, so I could easily delete it and create a new one in couple minutes.
 But, I don’t want to do that.
 While searching for a suitable solution, I came across a reliable answer in AskUbuntu that described how to restore .bashrc to its default settings.
 I followed it, and fixed the issue within a few minutes.
 If your .bashrc file is corrupted for any reason, you can simply restore your .bashrc file to default settings in Ubuntu.

 Restore .bashrc File To Default Settings In Ubuntu